-From quotes to quality and everything in between, E2 Shop System helps you manage
+From quotes to quality and everything in between, E2 Shop System helps you manage your shop.

 Integrate all your plastic injection molding shop tasks into one software solution

 - E2 job shop software integrates all of your business-critical information into one system.
 Having all of this information in one place makes it easier to make decisions on how to run your shop.

 - Estimating a job accurately is critical for plastic injection molding shops.
 E2 SHOP pulls up past jobs and makes it easy to make estimates for new jobs, even ones you’ve never done before.

 - Making your deadlines is also important, and E2 SHOP can help with that too.
 E2’s scheduling software makes it easy to finish every job on time.
 The virtual planning board makes it easy to see at a glance how every job is doing.